WHITE PAPER

 • Ask about the candidate’s ability to learn from experiences and apply those lessons to future situations.

-• Seek candidates who demonstrate a commitment to learning and staying updated on industry trends and regulations.
+• Seek candidates who demonstrate a commitment to continuous learning and staying updated on industry trends and regulations.

 • Inquire about professional development and certifications.